 Thursday 6th of July Presidential Hand over

 As a new year starts the club Presidency was ‘handed over’ to Rtn Barry Hawgood from President Richard Vaughan.
-President Barry set out his plans for the year ahead and thanked past President Richard for all his work during the last Rotary year.
+President Barry set out his plans for the year ahead and thanked past President Richard for all his work during the past Presidential year.